LJONeill/NLP/README.md

 ### Yelp

 We used the [Yelp Restaurant Reviews Dataset](https://www.kaggle.com/datasets/farukalam/yelp-restaurant-reviews) published by Faruk Alam on Kaggle.
 The dataset consists of restaurant reviews paired with 1–5 star ratings.
-While it does not include explicit sentiment labels, the star ratings were used to infer sentiment polarity for training and evaluation purposes.
+While it does not include explicit sentiment labels, the star ratings were used to infer sentiments.

 ## workflow outline